scalar-labs/scalar-kubernetes/docs/ProductionChecklistForScalarDLAuditor.md

 ### Do not deploy your application on the same Kubernetes cluster as ScalarDL

 For Byzantine fault detection in ScalarDL to work properly, do not deploy your application pods on the same Kubernetes clusters as the ScalarDL deployment.
-Please deploy your application on an environment other than the administrative domain (other than the Kubernetes cluster) for ScalarDL deployment.
+Instead, you must deploy your application in an environment other than the administrative domain (other than the Kubernetes cluster) for the ScalarDL deployment.

 #### Required for production environments